7 Extraordinary Things To Do In Himeji (Beyond The Castle)

 You can buy inidividual tipples or a sampling range of 3 or more sakes recommended by the staff

 If you're just quickly passing through before catching a train, drinks can be purchased individually from as little as ¥140 per glass.
-If you have time to linger then you could do what I did: ask the manager to suggest a sampling of three different sakes with differing characteristics.
+If you have time to linger then you could do what I did: ask the manager to suggest a sampling of three different sake with differing characteristics.

 Each glass is served with a small card explaining its distinguishing qualities.
 It seems these are only provided in Japanese, however staff were on hand to explain the basics of what to look out for with each tipple.